New research debunks myths about white working-class attitudes to race

-White Working-Class Voices: Multiculturalism, Community Building and Change by Professor Harris Beider is published by the Policy Press/University of Chicago Press and is available to order online at £24.99 or at a 35% discount for Policy Press community newsletter subscribers.
+White Working-Class Voices: Multiculturalism, Community Building and Change by Professor Harris Beider is published by the Policy Press/University of Chicago Press.

 The Centre for Trust, Peace and Social Relations (CTPSR) builds on the strong and distinctive track record of scholars at Coventry University working on human security, peace studies and social relations.
 Drawing on Coventry’s strong heritage in peace and reconciliation and its work for social cohesion, CTPSR brings together expertise from across the social sciences and humanities to drive progressive change and strengthen human security and resilience.
 More information is available at the CTPSR website.